The question parents ask every flu season: Should kids actually get the flu vaccine?

 If you’ve ever had a child in daycare or early education, you’ll know just how quickly germs can spread.
 From nits to school sores and stomach bugs, kids are generous little sharers – and the flu is no exception.

-Now’s the time for parents to stay alert, reinforce hygiene habits, and consider flu vaccinations to help protect the whole household.
+With that in mind, now is a good time for parents to stay alert, reinforce hygiene habits, and consider flu vaccination as part of protecting the whole household.

 Is the flu vaccine safe for kids?